 Determining which state issues apostilles for an FBI background check involves the following steps:

-- Contact: Reach out to the appropriate state office to confirm their requirements and procedures for obtaining an apostille, as outlined in Step 2.
+- Contact: Reach out to the appropriate state authentication office to confirm their requirements and procedures for obtaining a state apostille, as outlined in Step 2.

-- Gather documents: Prepare all the necessary documents, including your FBI background check, as per the requirements outlined by the state.
+- Gather documents: Prepare all the necessary documents, including your FBI background check, as per the requirements outlined by the state authentication office.

-- Wait: Allow the state office sufficient time for processing and delivery of the apostille.
+- Wait: Allow the state authentication office sufficient time for processing and delivery of the state apostille.

 By following these steps, you can determine which state issues apostilles for your FBI background check and ensure a smooth and efficient process.